Yero1990/hallc_simulations/simc_deep/README.md

 # Deuteron Break-Up *D(e,e'p)n* Simulations

-This directory contains scripts/simulation data files for the *D(e,e'p)n* analysis of the full deuteron experiment to be carried out at Hall C.
+This directory contains scripts for the *D(e,e'p)n* coincidence reaction analysis using the Hall C standard simulation program for coincidences `SIMC`.

+### Directory Structure
+* `beam_time_estimates`: Relevant scripts to make estimates of the beam time required for the deuteron experiment.